 The other painting materials are one-time-use things, like the paint and primer.
 Obviously, these items can only be used once, so that is the real cost to paint a room, once you have the basic supplies already in your toolbox.

-Supplies and materials needed to paint an average sized room (12′ x 12′)
+Cost to Paint a Room: DIY supplies and materials needed to paint an average-sized room (12′ x 12′)

-So to summarize, the first time you paint a room the cost will be just under $400 to buy all of the painting supplies and materials.
+So, to summarize, the first time you paint a room, the cost will be just under $450 to buy all of the painting supplies and materials.

 However, over half of that is for tools and supplies that can be used over and over.
-And a shocking 25% of the costs are to buy a ladder, which is the most expensive supply needed.
-You may already have a ladder (or could borrow one) which would save a lot of money.
+And a shocking 22% of the costs are to buy a ladder, which is the most expensive supply needed.
+You may already have a ladder (or could borrow one), which would save a lot of money.

-Once, however, you paint your first room, the cost to paint a room will be just under $200 to purchase the things that can’t be used again – like paint and primer.
+Once, however, you paint your first room, the cost to paint a room will be just over $200 to purchase the things that can’t be used again – like paint and primer.

 You may notice that we have listed things like paint trays and roller covers as one-time-use items.
 You could, technically, wash these out and use them again, but we’ve found that it’s more trouble than it is worth.
 They aren’t easy to clean.
 The roller covers work much better the first time too.